TeamAIRE/ancestral_interactome_inference/readme.md

 A directory where the interactomes are stored.

-Each interactome file must be named according to the corresponding taxon name (as referenced on the aformentionned tree) followed by "__" and whatever suffix.
+Each interactome file must be named according to the corresponding taxon name (as referenced on the leaves of the aformentionned tree) followed by "__" and whatever suffix.
 An interactome file is a tabular file (tab-separated tsv file) with no header and two columns (nodeA, nodeB).
 Each line corresponds to an edge.
 Each node (protein) must be named according to the orthologous group id in order to allow comparisons of interactomes between extant taxa.